 When the blood talks, what does it says?
 Notice the association Paul makes that Jesus was God when He died for man’s sin and of course, He still is God and the church of God is His purchased possession.
 God purchased it at the price of His own life.

 Maybe this is a rather crass analogy, but it is almost as if God walked up to the counter, He plunked down the blood, and was given a package of redemption in return.
 And now He offers it to us freely, as this world’s Christianity says.
 Is it?
 Not on your life.
-And you know that because it takes your life now as you live it.
+You know that because it takes your life now as you live it.

 Romans 3:23-25 For all have sinned and fall short of the glory of God, being justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed.